Full protocol implementation would mean economic tsunami, says DUP

 US House of Representatives’ member Brendan Boyle had called on the UK Government to “implement fully the NI Protocol, which avoids a hard border on the island of Ireland, preserves the integrity of the EU Internal Market, and protects the Good Friday Agreement in all its parts”.

+“I made this point to the EU myself before the elections.
+My view was, it was much easier to get a deal before the elections than afterwards.
+The idea that it was going to be easier after the elections was a crazy one from the EU.”

+The move by the UK Government has been criticised by the Irish government and the EU, as well as by parties in Northern Ireland including Sinn Fein and the Alliance Party.

-Earlier on Sunday, Alliance Party leader Naomi Long told Sky News that she understood border friction issues were “difficult” for unionists, but that it was an “inevitability as a consequence of Brexit”.
+Earlier on Sunday, Alliance Party leader Naomi Long told Sky News that she understood that border issues were “difficult” for unionists, but that it was an “inevitability as a consequence of Brexit”.

 “Unfortunately, Brexit put borders and border friction back on the agenda, and that is very difficult for the very delicate ecology of Northern Ireland to deal with,” she said.